Beyond templates: unique covers

 When each tool makes sense

-When Placeit is the right choice
+When Placeit is the right call

 When KDPEasy is the better fit

-- You want artwork that looks uniquely yours — not a template 5,000 others have used
+- You want artwork that looks uniquely yours, not a template 5,000 others have used

 - You need automatic spine calculation based on your exact page count